-Cumbria SCP has produced a Summary of Allegations Management Procedures Flow chart which can be found at Appendix D. A copy of this flow chart is provided to all individuals working in school and to new starters as part of their Induction.
+Cumbria SCP has produced a Summary of Allegations Management Procedures Flowchart .
+A copy of this Flowchart is provided to all individuals working in school and to new starters as part of their Induction.

-The member of staff to whom the concern/allegation is reported will:
+The member of staff to whom the concern or allegation is reported will:

 - treat the matter seriously; - ensure that, where necessary, the child receives appropriate medical attention; - make a written record of the information using the child's/parent's own words, including when the alleged incident took place; who was present; and what happened; - sign and date the written record; - report the matter immediately to the Head teacher or deputy in his/her absence.
-Where the Head teacher is the subject of a concern/allegation, or a situation where there is a conflict of interest in reporting the matter to the Head teacher, the concern/allegation will be reported to the Chair of Governors.
+Where the Head teacher is the subject of a concern or allegation, or in a situation where there is a conflict of interest in reporting the matter to the Head teacher, the concern or allegation will be reported to the Chair of Governors/Management Committee.
 In all instances, the most senior person (Head teacher or Chair of Governors) will be the allocated the role of 'Case Manager'.
 Confidentiality must be maintained at all times.